namesys-eth/ccip2-eth-resources/docs/ENSIP-15.md

-# ENSIP-15: Custodial Gasless Records
+# ENSIP-15: Off-chain ENS Records Manager

 ### Resolver with Gasless ENS Records Management using IPNS and CCIP-Read